GeekTrainer/learn-typescript/m01-get-started-with-typescript/includes/6-exercise-setup-typescript-project.md

    1. In the `tsconfig.json` file, locate the `outDir` option, remove the comment, and set the parameter to `"build`".

-   1. Save tsconfig.json.
+   1. Save `tsconfig.json`.

    1. At the command prompt, enter `tsc`.
 This resets the options for the project.

-To learn more about the TSConfig file, visit the [TSConfig Reference](https://www.staging-typescript.org/tsconfig).
+To learn more about the `tsconfig.json` file, visit the [TSConfig Reference](https://www.staging-typescript.org/tsconfig).

 ## Step 3: Compile TypeScript to JavaScript